The Outlying Fells of Lakeland

 The Outlying Fells of Lakeland second impression, M. Joseph 1998

-In response to dwindling sales attributed to the foot and mouth outbreak, Michael Joseph discontinued the publication of the guidebooks in January 2003.
-Subsequently, Frances Lincoln secured the bid to republish them, bringing the guides back to their original home in Kendal.
+In response to dwindling sales attributed to the 2001 foot and mouth outbreak, Frances Lincoln secured the bid to republish the guides, bringing them back to their original home in Kendal.
 The announcement of this positive development created a ripple effect across various media outlets.

 With an April 2003 launch date looming, Frances Lincoln faced a tight timeframe of just a couple of months to print the books.
 However, the demand for the guidebooks exceeded expectations, prompting Titus Wilson to expand their premises to meet the surge in orders.
 This expansion addressed the demand and brought positive news by generating new job opportunities in Kendal.